-President Donald Trump recently issued an executive order promising to halt federal funding for cities that limit cooperation with immigration agents.
-Some mayors from across the country vowed to remain so called “sanctuary cities” anyway.
+It's been over a year since President Donald Trump issued an executive order promising to halt federal funding for cities that limit cooperation with immigration agents.
+After the order was made, mayors from across the country vowed to remain so called “sanctuary cities” anyway.

-Amidst this backdrop of threat and resistance, Oakland resident Sharmila Kanagalingam watched closely, feeling confused and conflicted, wondering what exactly was at stake.
+Amidst this backdrop of threat and resistance, Oakland resident Sharmila Kanagalingam remembers feeling confused and conflicted, wondering what exactly was at stake.

 “Being a Democrat and a liberal, I am questioning whether or not sanctuary cities are doing a public good,” Kanagalingam says. “are they really compromising immigrant communities, or has it just become a way for liberals and Democrats to be anti the government of the day?”